isomerpages/sndgo-corp/_community/5-apps-test.md

 ---
-title: Apps For You
+title: Apps For You Opt 2
-permalink: /community/apps-for-you
+permalink: /community/apps-for-you-opt2
 ---

 As we continue digitising Government services, some of them have evolved into a mobile app to be more efficient and beneficial.
 Below is the list of mobile apps that various agencies have developed to help us make life smarter.